kivy-garden/garden.facelock/README.md

 ###See example.py file for more.
 I have added cascade for general frontal face so that anyone can unlock the example application.

+You can make your own face's cascade [here](https://www.youtube.com/watch?v=jG3bu0tjFbk&list=PLQVvvaa0QuDdttJXlLtAJxJetJcqmqlQq&index=17) is a link from which I learnt.
+You can even use [standard cascades](https://github.com/opencv/opencv/tree/master/data/haarcascades) licensed by intel.

 ##FaceLock Properties